drivendataorg/zamba/docs/docs/models.md

 <i>Source:</i> Feichtenhofer, C., Fan, H., Malik, J., & He, K. (2019).
 Slowfast networks for video recognition.
 In Proceedings of the IEEE/CVF international conference on computer vision (pp. 6202-6211).
 </div>

-The `time_distributed` model is image native, meaning it classifies each frame separately when generating predictions. `slowfast` is video native, meaning it takes into account the relationship between frames in a video.
+Unlike `time_distributed`, `slowfast` is video native.
+This means it takes into account the relationship between frames in a video, rather than running independently on each frame.

 ### Training data